OlenaShcherbakova/Case_and_Word_Order/README.md

 The data that serves as the input for the analysis comes from Grambank, (v1.0, Skirgård et al (in prep)), AUTOTYP (v1.01, Bickel et al (2022)), Glottolog (v4.5), and EDGE-tree (v1.0.0, Bouckaert et al (2023)).

-All data is available
-openly via the science archive Zenodo and/or public GitHub repositories.
-A modified version of the Ethnologue data is available in this repository, it contains transformed population numbers that cannot be transformed back into the raw numbers.
-The MCCT EDGE-tree is found in a file inside grambank-analysed.
+All data is available openly via the science archive Zenodo and/or public GitHub repositories.

 Zenodo locations: